astropy/specutils/docs/spectral_cube.rst

 collapsed using various methods to yield a Spectrum1D object.
 A specific example of this workflow is demonstrated here.

+Note that the workflow described here is for spectral cubes that are rectified such that one of the axes is entirely spectral and all the spaxels have the same `spectral_axis` values - i.e., case 2 in :ref:`specutils-representation-overview`.
+For less-rectified cubes, pre-processing steps (not addressed by specutils at the time of this writing) will be necessary to rectify the cubes into that form.

 Collapsing Cubes
 ================
 Currently, the ``specutils`` library does not support loading three dimensional